 If you’re unsure what your policy should look like, or need help with any other parts of documenting your ISMS, then take a look at the ISO 27001 ISMS Documentation toolkit.

-Developed by ISO 27001 experts, this toolkit contains a complete set of pre-written, ISO 27001-compliant templates to meet your mandatory and supporting documentation requirements.
+Developed by ISO 27001 experts, and used by over 2,000 clients worldwide, this toolkit contains a complete set of pre-written, ISO 27001-compliant templates to meet your mandatory and supporting documentation requirements.
 See the full contents list of the toolkit here.